Best travel eSIM for Peru in 2026

 What is FUP on a Peru eSIM?

 FUP is the fair use policy: the threshold past which a brand may slow an unlimited plan.
-The plans table on this page lists each brand's allowance and throttle speed for Peru once verified, and never carries an invented limit.
+The plans table on this page lists each brand's allowance and throttle speed for Peru, and never carries an invented limit.
 Read the fair use line before you rely on an unlimited tariff for hotspot or heavy use.

 Sources and retrieval dates

 Every factual claim about Peru's networks, KYC position, currency, capital and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 30 May 2026.

 - [1] Opensignal, Peru, February 2026 Mobile Network Experience Report, retrieved 30 May 2026.
 Names the four Peruvian mobile networks Claro, Movistar, Entel and Bitel and benchmarks their performance.